A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group: Conclusion and further directions

-Via Proposition~\ref{proposition:orbits orthogonal}, we have also obtained a hyperbolic analog of the notion of a {\em polar representation} by the group $K$ on the $K$--conjugacy class of a Cartan subalgebra.
-Recall that a group representation $G:V\longrightarrow V$ on a vector space $V$ is called {\em polar} if there exists a subspace $\Sigma\subset V$, called a {\em section}, such that each orbit $G\cdot v$ for $v\in V$ intersects $\Sigma$ orthogonally.
-Finite dimensional polar representations are orbit equivalent to isotropy representations of finite dimensonal Riemannian symmetric spaces~\cite{Dadok85}.
-Similar observations were made in the affine case~\cite{HPTT, Gross00}.
-Our Proposition~\ref{proposition:orbits orthogonal} shows that the action of $K$ on $\fH$ is a polar action with section $\ft$.
+Via Proposition~\ref{proposition:orbits orthogonal}, we have also obtained a hyperbolic analog of the notion of a {\em polar representation} by the group~$K$ on the $K$-conjugacy class of a Cartan subalgebra.
+Recall that a~group representation $G\colon V\longrightarrow V$ on a vector space $V$ is called {\em polar} if there exists a~subspace $\Sigma\subset V$, called a {\em section}, such that each orbit $G\cdot v$ for $v\in V$ intersects~$\Sigma$ orthogonally.
+Finite-dimensional polar representations are orbit equivalent to isotropy representations of finite-dimensonal Riemannian symmetric spaces~\cite{Dadok85}.
+Similar observations were made in the affine case~\cite{Gross00, HPTT}.
+Our Proposition~\ref{proposition:orbits orthogonal} shows that the action of~$K$ on~$\fH$ is a polar action with section~$\ft$.

 Further questions about polar representations for hyperbolic Kac--Moody groups remain open and the full differential geometry need to develop hyperbolic Kac--Moody symmetric spaces remains elusive.
 We hope to take this up elsewhere.